This article is about

 Amino acids also play a crucial role in hormone synthesis.
 Certain EAAs act as precursors for neurotransmitters and hormones, impacting mood, energy levels, and metabolism.

-For example, phenylalanine and tyrosine are vital for the production of thyroid hormones and catecholamines, which are important for stress response and energy regulation [ref].
+For example, phenylalanine and tyrosine are vital for the production of thyroid hormones and catecholamines, which are important for stress response and energy regulation.
+Additionally, EAAs like leucine stimulate insulin secretion, thus aiding in blood sugar regulation.

 EAAs are essential for hormone production and regulation.